Docker in development: Episode 3

-Last episode was about dockerizing our Ruby on Rails app.
-In this episode we’ll be exploring how to perform everyday tasks in our containers.
+The last episode was about dockerizing our Ruby on Rails app.
+In this episode, we’ll be exploring how to perform everyday tasks in our containers.

 Running rake tasks is easy.
 Once you’ve built your images, you can use

 docker-compose to run commands in them.
 For example, if you want to see the routes of your app:

 Similarly, if you want to create the db, migrate, and seed: